CommandPost/FCPCafe/docs/developers/fcpxml.md

 > (20573/24) + 3600.75 - (20573/24) + (20573/24) - (79/24) + (1679040/1920) - (3600) + 0 - (20495/24) = 875.21 seconds

+---

+!!!danger Under Construction
+The below information is incomplete and most likely incorrect.<br />
+We will update the below once we get our heads around it better.
+Stay tuned.
+!!!

 Now to complicate things even further, let's try a **25fps clip** inside a **24fps timeline**:

 ```xml